 Cartel Cocaine Flowed Through LA Day Care Center, Prosecutors Say

-LOS ANGELES (CN) – A husband and wife ran an unlicensed Highland Park day care center that doubled as a stash house for cartel cocaine worth hundreds of thousands of dollars, the Los Angeles City Attorney’s Office said Tuesday.
+LOS ANGELES (CN) – A husband and wife ran an unlicensed day care center where the husband dealt cartel cocaine worth hundreds of thousands of dollars, the Los Angeles City Attorney’s Office said Tuesday.

+The couple operated the center out of their latte-brown residence in hilly Highland Park, taking in toddlers and kids up to age seven.

+Kids would play on the patio outside the house as dealers and users came and went from the home.
+Parents occasionally stopped by to drop off or pick up their kids.
+Inside, the husband hid cartel cocaine worth hundreds of thousands of dollars, the Los Angeles City Attorney’s Office says.

 City Attorney Mike Feuer’s civil nuisance abatement lawsuit names Felipe Talamante, 48, and his wife, Garcia Talamante, as defendants.
 The city prosecutors say the home-based day care catered to children as young as two and that the Talamantes used it to deal drugs trafficked by a cartel.
 The city’s action seeks an injunction to shut down the center, as well as monetary penalties and costs.